Logo

 Signs:

-- You dread going live even when numbers are decent
+• You dread going live even if numbers are good.

 The One Diagram That Makes the Decision Easier

-This diagram shows the mistake most creators make: they “quit” while the real issue is one fixable bottleneck.
-The big fork is Energy.
-If you hate the process, you don’t need more discipline—you need a different plan.
+This diagram illustrates a mistake most creators make: choosing to "quit" when facing a technical bottleneck that could be fixed.
+The key branching point is "Energy."
+If you hate the process, you don't need more discipline—you need a new plan.

 14-Day Experiments (Pick one and commit)